-Turning ON the Mito Meter
+Turning ON

-When the meter is powered on, it performs a quick self-test and displays the battery charge percentage.
-This sequence lasts approximately 3 seconds.
-The first LED sweep to the right indicates that the meter is powering on and running a self-test.
-This is followed by a second LED sweep to the left, which displays the battery charge level.
-One red light means the battery charge level is less than 10% and the meter shouldn't be used.
+When the meter is powered on, it performs a quick self-test along with displaying the battery percentage, lasting approximately 3 seconds.
+The 1st LED sweep to the right indicates the meter is powering on and running a self-test.
+Following the 1st sweep, the 2nd LED left sweep indicates the battery charge percentage.